Trade Law Compendium

 This document describes New York’s freedom of contract laws and many of the common exceptions to them.
 It also discusses the Uniform Commercial Code which defines the rules for distribution and sales representative agreements throughout the state.
 In addition, the document explains issues regarding franchise laws, tax considerations, and competition/anti-trust/non-compete covenants.
 Prepared by: Harter Secrest & Emery LLP.

 This document focuses on agency and distribution agreements in Brazil in the context of the Civil Code.
-It lists the particulars of these types of agreements and details how they are handled in the Brazilian court system.
+It lists the particulars of these types of agreements as well as details on how they are handled in the Brazilian court system.
 Prepared by: Bichara, Barata & Costa Advogados.

 This document details sales and distribution arrangements in Canada and the laws that govern them.
 Specifically discussed are the regulations and liabilities for these relationships, the Competition Act, intellectual property rights, and taxes.
 Prepared by: Nelligan O’Brien Payne LLC.